vkkodali/cthreepo/README.md

 ## Introduction
 NCBI RefSeq, UCSC and Ensembl use different identifiers for chromosomes in annotation and other files such as GFF3, GTF, etc. Users interested in using a mix of files downloaded from different sources and use them in a single pipeline may end up with seq-id mismatch related errors.
 This script converts seq-ids from one style to the other in order to make the files compatible with each other.

+## Installation and Usage
+Python3 is required for this script to work.
+With that requirement satisfied, download/clone the repository and run the script `cthreepo.py` as shown in the example above.

 ## File formats supported
 1. GFF3 (default)
 2. GTF